-Course Number 263611 263 612 Preference: B- or higher in Enriched Algebra II or equivalent with Credit Type Math instructor recommendation.
-Grade Level 11 12 Enriched Pre-Calculus is designed as the fourth course in a five- Credit 1⁄2 credit per s emeste r year sequence of college preparatory mathematics.
-In addition to Course Length Year Long Co urse covering all of the key concepts found in traditional trigonometry, Fee None pre-calculus, or math analysis courses, this course emphasizes Course Level Enriched several big ideas that form a foundation for calculus and other college mathematics curricula.
-These ideas include Meets Hathaway Enriched Pre- -Calculu S transformation of functions, periodic functions and their graphs, Success Curriculum area under the curve as a foundation for integration, inverses, Prerequisite Algebra I, Ged Algebra II (ful earned) or In Math I, Math III (full credit 23+ on the M of ACT test of score on Nex Accuplacer ex Il credit tegrated II, and I earned) lath por r qualify t Genera kam d Math tion ring ation exponentials, logarithmic equations and applications, limits to infinity and at a point, properties of functions including continuity, an introduction to curve analysis, average rates of change and instantaneous rates of change as a foundation for derivatives, algebraic fluency and simplification techniques and mathematical modeling.
+Course Number 263611 263 Preference: B- or higher in Enriched Algebra II or equivalent with Credit Type Math instructor recommendation.
+Grade Level Widen 11 12 1/ gradit nor s Enriched Pre-Calculus is designed as the fourth course in a five- Credit 1⁄2 credit per s er year sequence of college preparatory mathematics.
+In addition to Course Length Year Long Co urse covering all of the key concepts found in traditional trigonometry, Fee None pre-calculus, or math analysis courses, this course emphasizes several big ideas that form a foundation for calculus and other Course Level Enriched college mathematics curricula.
+These ideas include Meets Hathaway Enriched Pre- Calculu S transformation of functions, periodic functions and their graphs, Success Curriculum area under the curve as a foundation for integration, inverses, Concurrent Enrollment Algebra I, Georal Algebra II (full or Integrated Mil, and Math III earned) For college cree Math 1400 - 23 Math portion of qualifying scor better on Next Accuplacer examined Math 1400 or 3 Math portion of qualifying scor better on Next Accuplacer examined Math 1400 or 3 Math portion of qualifying scor better on Next Accuplacer examined MATH 1400 - (1st semester) - credits MATH 1405 Tr (2nd semester) credits dit: 3+ on the of ACT tee of 240 General of ACT tee of 260 General of erned) Aath dit e est or or tion ts or tion ulus ge exponentials, logarithmic equations and applications, limits to infinity and at a point, properties of functions including continuity, an introduction to curve analysis, average rates of change and instantaneous rates of change as a foundation for derivatives, algebraic fluency and simplification techniques and mathematical modeling.
 Students will also explore matrices, vectors, and conics.
 The Memorandum between Gillette College and Campbell County School District is renewed annually.
 Courses offered are subject to change at any time at the Gillette College discretion.
-Concurrent MATH 1400 - Enrollment (1 st semester) - 4 coll lege credits MATH 1405 T (2 nd semester credits -